-Here are my top 7 favorite activities to help you plan an exciting day and to ensure that your students learn the real history behind the celebration.
+Here are my top 7 favorite Cinco de Mayo Spanish activities to help you plan an exciting day and to ensure that your students learn the real history behind the celebration.

 1. Join the Cinco de Mayo Spanish Teacher Pre-Party!

-Each day I’ll be sharing a new tip for celebrating Cinco de Mayo in Spanish class (printable, recipes, video clips, etc).
-Comment on the posts to be entered in a drawing for 1 of 3 copies of my Cinco de Mayo PPT Bundle.
+On the World Language Cafe Facebook Page, I share tips for celebrating Cinco de Mayo in Spanish class (printable, recipes, video clips, etc).
+Comment on the posts to enter a drawing for a free copy of my Cinco de Mayo Bundle.

 2. Put up some colorful Cinco de Mayo decorations.

 Make your own papel picado banner or even better, have the kids make them for extra credit.

 Here’s a free printable fiesta banner from iheartnaptime.net.

 3. Start class with a Cinco de Mayo joke.

 Start Cinco de Mayo with a joke about a boat full of mayonnaise that sinks.
 You’ll be surprised how many of your students believe this.

 The ship hit an iceberg and sank and the cargo was forever lost.
 The people of Mexico, who were crazy about mayonnaise and were eagerly awaiting its delivery, were disconsolate at the loss.
 Their anguish was so great, that they declared a National Day of Mourning which they still observe to this day.
 The National Day of Mourning occurs each year on May 5th and is known, of course as Sinko de Mayo.